 The short, sweet, professional version:

-Sarahbeth Caplin holds a bachelor’s of English from Kent State University and a master’s in creative writing from Colorado State University.
-She is the author of several books, including Confessions of a Prodigal Daughter, which was an Amazon bestseller in the “personal growth” category.
-Her writing has also appeared in Huffington Post, Christians For Biblical Equality, and Patheos, among other journals and magazines.
-Beth resides in northern Colorado with her husband and cats, where she works as a freelance writer and editor.
+Sarahbeth Caplin Stoneburner holds a bachelor’s in English from Kent State University and a master’s in creative writing from Colorado State University.
+She is the author of several books, including the memoir Confessions of a Prodigal Daughter, which tells the story of her conversion from Reform Judaism to Christianity.
+She blogs about that ongoing journey at sbethcaplin.com.

 The fun, extended version:

+I’m Sarahbeth (also known as Beth or SB).
 I started blogging as a way of explaining to curious friends and relatives why I, a Jewish girl, suddenly started going to church (it actually wasn’t that sudden).
 That blog writing grew into a book, Confessions of a Prodigal Daughter, which was an Amazon bestseller in the “personal growth” category.

-A few of my favorite things: reading, freshly ground coffee, candles, thrift shopping, pretzels, the color purple, autumn, independent bookstores, making jewelry, figure skating, thunderstorms, the scent of lavender, and cold weather.
+A few of my favorite things: reading, freshly ground (then French pressed) coffee, candles, thrift shopping, pretzels, the color purple, autumn, independent bookstores, making jewelry, figure skating, thunderstorms, the scent of lavender, and cold weather.
 Dry humor is my love language, and my puns are always intended.

 4 Ways Judaism Influences Me As An Anglican

 From Deconstruction to Reconstruction: a story of doubt to faith

 Support my writing with a tip via Paypal or Venmo or become a Patreon supporter